 Xeroderma pigmentosum is a rare disorder; it is estimated to affect about 1 in 1 million people in the United States and Europe.
 The condition is more common in Japan, North Africa, and the Middle East.

 Xeroderma pigmentosum is caused by variants (also called mutations) in at least nine genes: DDB2, ERCC1, ERCC2, ERCC3, ERCC4, ERCC5, POLH, XPA, and XPC.
 These genes are involved in repairing damaged DNA.
-DNA can be damaged by UV rays from sunlight and by toxic chemicals such as those found in cigarette smoke.
+DNA can be damaged by UVR and by toxic chemicals, such as those found in cigarette smoke.
 Normal cells are usually able to fix DNA damage before it causes problems.
 However, in people with xeroderma pigmentosum, DNA damage is not repaired normally.
 As damage builds up in DNA, cells malfunction and eventually become cancerous or die.

 Many of the genes related to xeroderma pigmentosum are part of a DNA-repair process known as nucleotide excision repair (NER).
 The proteins produced from these genes play a variety of roles in this process.
 They recognize DNA damage, unwind regions of DNA where the damage has occurred, snip out (excise) the abnormal sections, and replace the damaged areas with the correct DNA.
 Changes in NER-related genes prevent cells from carrying out one or more of these steps.
 The DDB2, ERCC1, ERCC2, ERCC3, ERCC4, ERCC5, XPA, and XPC genes are all involved in the NER process.
-The POLH gene also plays a role in protecting cells from UV-induced DNA damage by bypassing the DNA damage, although it is not involved in NER.
+The POLH gene also plays a role in protecting cells from UVR-induced DNA damage by bypassing the DNA damage, although it is not involved in NER.